C3MO/reddit2Linkedin/README.md

 2. Select the highest-scoring unposted article
 3. Post it to LinkedIn
 4. Mark it as posted to prevent duplicates
-5. Wait 3 hours and repeat
+5. Wait 1 hour and repeat
+6. Automatically fetch new posts when current list is exhausted

 To start automated posting:
 ```bash